Red Dragon Peacock Cichlid (Aulonocara sp. 'Red Dragon')

 Overfeeding causes ammonia spikes, digestive stress and rapid water quality decline.
 In Malawi tanks, that often shows up as dull colour, clamped fins and worsening algae before the fish stop eating.

-At around 10 cm adult size, Aulonocara korneliae has the typical elegant peacock shape: laterally compressed body, pointed head, long dorsal fin and smooth, gliding movement through the middle of the tank.
-The best specimens show a clean profile without pinched flanks, and males should hold fins open when comfortable.
-If you are reading a blue gold peacock cichlid care guide, strong colour is usually a sign of stable water, low stress and a well-structured environment.
+At around 10 cm adult size, Aulonocara korneliae has the typical elegant peacock shape: a laterally compressed body, pointed head, long dorsal fin and smooth, gliding movement through the middle of the tank.
+The best specimens show a clean profile without pinched flanks, and males should hold their fins open when comfortable.
+Strong colour is usually a sign of stable water, low stress and a well-structured environment.

-Our photos show the best tones under balanced aquarium lighting rather than heavily edited colour.
+Our photos show the natural tones under balanced aquarium lighting rather than heavily edited colour.
 In person, the effect is often richer than a single image can capture, especially when the fish displays over pale sand and dark rock.
-This is why many aquarists choose the species for a display tank rather than a mixed community tropical fish uk setup.
-It simply looks more at home in a dedicated Malawi layout.
+This is why many aquarists choose the species for a dedicated Malawi display rather than a mixed community tank, where it simply looks more at home.

-Searches like tropical fish shop near me greenville sc are obviously not relevant for UK fishkeepers, but they do reflect how often hobbyists compare online images before buying.
-When assessing colour, look for body depth, fin condition and alert posture, not just bright saturation.
-A stressed fish can be digitally colourful in a photo but poor in real life.
+When assessing colour before buying, look for body depth, fin condition and alert posture, not just bright saturation.
+A stressed fish can look colourful in a single photo but show poor condition in real life.

-The key to good compatibility is understanding blue gold peacock cichlid behaviour.
+The key to good compatibility is understanding Blue-Gold Peacock Cichlid behaviour.
 This species is semi-aggressive, not relentlessly violent.
 Males establish display areas and may chase rivals, especially similarly coloured peacocks.
 Females are usually calmer, but all individuals need space and structure.
-If you are searching blue gold peacock cichlid compatible fish, blue gold peacock cichlid tank mates, best tank mates for blue gold peacock cichlid or general tropical fish tank mates, think “other hard-water cichlids with similar temperament” rather than peaceful soft-water community fish.
+When choosing tank mates for the Blue-Gold Peacock Cichlid, think in terms of other hard-water cichlids with a similar temperament rather than peaceful soft-water community fish.

 Good companions include other peacock cichlids, selected mild haps and robust catfish such as Synodontis.
 Suitable examples from our range include Aulonocara Sp Neon Red Calico Peacock, Rubin Red Peacock Cichlid - Aulonocara and Aulonocara kandeense.
-These are natural comparison points for a blue gold peacock cichlid community tank or mixed peacock setup.
+These are natural comparison points for a mixed peacock setup.
 If you prefer a more assertive Malawi display, Yellow Elongatus Cichlid - Chindongo Elongatus can work only with caution, as aggressive Mbuna may bully or outcompete peacocks.

 Species to avoid include tiny tetras, shrimp and delicate community fish.
-This is not a fish for the standard community tropical fish uk model, and it is definitely not suitable with fancy invertebrates.
-If you are wondering what tropical fish clean the tank, what tropical fish keep the tank clean or which tropical fish clean the tank, do not choose tank mates based on cleaning myths.
-Choose them based on water chemistry, temperament and adult size.
+This is not a fish for the standard community model, and it is definitely not suitable with fancy invertebrates.
+Do not choose tank mates based on cleaning myths; choose them based on water chemistry, temperament and adult size.

 Some hobbyists ask whether a peacock can live with South American cichlids such as Thorichthys Maculipinnis - Elliot'S Cichlid - or Guianacara Dacrya - South American Cichlid.
 While size and temperament may look similar, the water chemistry and behavioural style are different enough that I would not recommend mixing them long term.
 Likewise, Tanganyikan species such as Kiriza Yellow Cichlid - Tropheus Moorii or Orange I Blunthead Cichlid - Tropheus have different dietary and social needs.

-If you are building a stocking plan and searching malawi cichlids tank mates, blue gold peacock cichlid for community tank or a tropical fish tank mates chart, the safest route is a species-focused peacock group or a carefully chosen Malawi mix with similar aggression levels.
-Avoid overstocking as a shortcut for aggression control unless you have the filtration and experience to manage it.
+If you are building a stocking plan, the safest route is a species-focused peacock group or a carefully chosen Malawi mix with similar aggression levels.
+Avoid using overstocking as a shortcut for aggression control unless you have the filtration and experience to manage it.

 | Species | Compatible? | Notes |